grocid/libPQP/README.md

 # encrypt.life-python
 This is a simplistic prototype of [encrypt.life](encrypt.life) in Python.
 It is not production ready and should not be used in a real-life context.

-In this prototype, the focus has mainly been on the QC-MDPC part, not the actual protocol.
-You may find vulnerabilities in the current implementation.
+In this prototype, the focus has mainly been on making the QC-MDPC part efficient and not the actual protocol.
+Hence, you may find vulnerabilities in the current implementation of the protocol.
+Also, the primitives used in the code are not the ones mentioned below.
+This prototype uses:

+* AES-256(m, k) as symmetric cipher,
+* SHA-256(token + salt) as PBKDF2
+* A trucated SHA-512

 Also, because of the FFT implementation is Numpy, prime-power block length is not used.
 See below for known vulnerabilities.

 Below are given the proposed parameters for rate R = 1/2.